Personal Liabilities and Personal Taxation

 If you’re self-employed:

-As a director of a limited company, you also have to register for a Self Assessment Tax return, but in this case, you pay income tax on the money you have drawn as a salary from the company.
+As a director of a limited company, you also have to register for a Self Assessment Tax return, but in this case, you pay income tax on the money you have drawn as a salary from the company, as well as any dividends you have received.

 Employing other people: